softwareQinc/qpp/README.md

     then the environment variable is local to the script and does not interfere with the rest of the system.

-    * Example of running script, run from inside the directory where the executable `qpp` is located:
+    * Example of script, run from inside the root directory of `qpp`:

             #!/bin/sh